abstractfactory/openmetadata/README.md

 Many alternatives were, and continue to be evaluated.
 Head over to [RFC24](http://rfc.abstractfactory.io/spec/24/) for an overview.

+> I'm using a database for this stuff.

+The relational database is proven, reliable and very efficient.
+It's designed for storage and retrieval of large amounts of static, uniform and small data in a very short amount of time, and it does this well.

+Open Metadata was designed for situations where you favour infrequently accessed, heterogenous, sparse and large data; typically true in content creation management systems.

+Think of it this way; if the data you're looking to store require fast comparisons and arbitrary queries - like when you're working with billions of bank transactions - then a relational database is probably what you want.
+On the other hand, if you're building software upon data that changes often, where individual sets of data might end up in the gigabyte-range and where you need control more than you need performance, then Open Metadata is probably what you want.

+Open Metadata is robust, resilient and responds well to change.

 > What is programmable content?

 In a data-oriented architecture, data controls the flow of information, not your software.
 Your software is designed to take instructions from data external to itself as a way to de-couple programmers from implementers.